ehrpg/qstar/docs/crisis.md

 <div class="right" markdown="1">

 !!! tip "Cover and firearms"
-    When hiding behind materials that are penetrable by bullets or other projectiles decrease your Cover by one step.
-E.g. total cover becomes heavy cover, while in in light cover you count as not being behind cover at all.
+    When hiding behind materials that are penetrable by bullets, or other projectiles, decrease your Cover by one step.
+E.g. total cover becomes heavy cover; while in light cover you count as not being behind cover at all.

 </div>